Aakash1103Jha/JWT-Auth/README.md

 ## Flow

-_Expect error to be thrown or logged in console in where ever it should be._
+_Expect error to be thrown or logged in console, where ever it should be._

 User -> Registers -> Success -> Login -> Provides email and password -> If credentials are correct, JWT is generated and set as a header.

-User (after login) visits a PROTECTED route -> `validateJWT` middleware validates the JWT in header using the `jwt.verrify()` function -> user is added to request is token is valid
+User (after login) visits a PROTECTED route -> `validateJWT` middleware validates the JWT in header using the `jwt.verrify()` function -> user is added to request if token is valid